fbsamples/workplace-platform-samples/SupportScripts/Python/GetGroupFeedWithDetails/README.md

 python group_posts_detail.py
 ```

-It will print in console the data in dict format.
-Ideally, you would want to export the data varibale to an external file (i.e. CSV).
+It will print in console the data in dict format and it also exports it to a CSV file called `post_export.csv`.